dwdkls/pizzamvc/README.md

  - user context and security is mocked (I mean really mocked, using NSubsitute ;))
  - grids are created using jqGrid library which is not free for commercial purposes.
+ - there is no ability to change type of database ID.

 All those defects will be fixed soon.